Sagina procumbens: Etymology

-Sagina means 'fodder'; the genus was named for a fodder plant, spurrey, which has since been moved into its own genus, Spergula.
+Sagina means 'fodder'; the genus was named after a fodder plant, spurrey, which has since been moved into its own genus, Spergula.
+The species name procumbens means 'procumbent', 'lying flat on the ground' The English name 'pearlwort' is first known from John Ray's 1660 Catalogus plantarum: 151; he did not explain its origin or derivation.

-Procumbens means 'procumbent', 'lying flat on the ground', or 'creeping forwards'.
+Other recorded names include "birdeye pearlwort" and "matted pearlwort".